Achievable logoAchievable logo

 • Cowden Syndrome: PTEN mutations, multiple hamartomas, and an increased risk of developing certain cancers, particularly breast cancer, thyroid cancer, and endometrial cancer

-Insulin receptor specifically causes tyrosine phosphorylation of IRS (Insulin Receptor Substrates) 1, 2,3 and 4.
-Downstream signals are transmitted using multiple pathways (signal-splitting) via Ras, MAPK, JAK/STATs, and PIK, leading to widespread effects.
+The insulin receptor specifically causes tyrosine phosphorylation of IRS (Insulin Receptor Substrates) 1, 2, 3, and 4.
+Downstream signals are transmitted through multiple pathways (signal-splitting), including Ras, MAPK, JAK/STATs, and PIK, leading to widespread effects.
 IRS 3 is expressed in fat cells, beta cells of the pancreas, and liver.

 Anti-epidermal growth factor receptor (EGFR) drugs

 • The receptor for EGFR is a catalytic receptor with intrinsic tyrosine kinase activity.
-It belongs to the Erb family and also includes the HER2/neu receptor that is implicated in breast cancers.
+It belongs to the Erb family, which also includes the HER2/neu receptor implicated in breast cancers.

-• Erlotinib, gefitinib, and lapatinib are tyrosine kinase inhibitors that inhibit the EGFR receptor activity.
+• Erlotinib, gefitinib, and lapatinib are tyrosine kinase inhibitors that inhibit EGFR receptor activity.

 • Cetuximab and panitumumab are monoclonal antibodies to the EGFR receptor.

-v) Steroid receptors: Steroid effects result from membrane initiated steroid signalling or MISS and nuclear initiated steroid signalling or NISS.
+v) Steroid receptors: Steroid effects result from membrane initiated steroid signalling (MISS) and nuclear initiated steroid signalling (NISS).

-MISS activity involves Ras, G Proteins, tyrosine kinase, growth factor receptors, etc., culminating in phosphorylation of target proteins by kinases.
+MISS involves signaling through Ras, G proteins, tyrosine kinases, growth factor receptors, etc., culminating in phosphorylation of target proteins by kinases.
 Effects are seen within seconds to minutes.

 NISS involves the steroid ligand binding to its intracellular or intranuclear receptor.
 Steroid binding activates the receptor, and the complex acts as a transcription factor to initiate transcription.
-Effect is seen within hours to days.
+Effects are seen within hours to days.

 Sign up for free to take 5 quiz questions on this topic